Ready to find the perfect college degree?

-The Addiction Technology Transfer Center Network now recognizes hundreds of schools from the community college to the university level that offer certificates, associate’s degrees, bachelor’s degrees, master’s degrees and doctorates in the study of substance abuse disorders.
-Often, students in these programs take coursework in addiction studies, case management and counseling, which happens to be among the 50 best online degree programs.
+Often, students in these programs take coursework in addiction studies, case management and counseling, which happen to be among the 50 best online degree programs.

 Beyond the Degree

 Many states require substance abuse counselors to hold a license or certification, particularly if they intend to work in private practice.
-Often, licensure requirements include a college degree, a passing score on an exam and 2,000 to 4,000 hours of clinical experience, the BLS reported.
+Often, licensure requirements include:

 Substance abuse counselors earn a median salary of $38,520 per year, according to the BLS.
 However, those who work in school settings at any level – from elementary to college – and those who work in certain geographical metropolitan areas stand to earn substantially more money, according to U.S. News & World Report.